louisdomlavl/louisdomlavl/README.md

 - 👀 I’m interested in ...
 Python, html, javascript
 - 🌱 I’m currently learning ... geology @ ULAVAL
 - 💞️ I’m looking to collaborate on ... fossil and mineral ressources analysis in marine and coastal environment
-- 📫 How to reach me ... don't
+- 📫 How to reach me ... louis-dominic.lavallee.1@ulaval.ca

 <!---
 louisdomlavl/louisdomlavl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.